brendt/stitcher.io/src/content/blog/2017-04-27-simplest-plugin-support.md

 In this post, you'll read about Stitcher's plugin system.
 It might get a bit technical, but is definitely worth the read.

-Stitcher plugins are built on top of two powerful components, which already exist in many modern projects.
+Stitcher plugins are built on top of two powerful components which already exist in many modern projects.

 - Composer's auto loading
 - Symfony's service container